About Us

 Introduction

-This site was developed by a retired federal manager with over 35 years federal service to help federal employees find the information they need to make informed decisions about retirement and benefits.
-It also provides retirees with abundant resources targeted to their specific needs.
-This site is constantly improving and adding new features and writers to assist federal employees and retirees with whatever they need to make informed decisions concerning their retirement.
+This site helps federal employees and retirees find the information they need to make informed decisions about retirement and benefits and it also provides retirees with abundant resources targeted to their specific needs.
+We are constantly improving and adding new features and writers to assist federal employees and retirees with whatever they need to make informed decisions concerning their retirement.

 • What you will have to live on in retirement